espressomd/espresso/doc/sphinx/introduction.tex.rst

 Guiding principles
 ------------------

-is a tool for performing computer simulation and this user guide describes how to use this tool.
+|es| is a tool for performing computer simulation and this user guide
+describes how to use this tool.
 However, it should be borne in mind that being able to operate a tool is not sufficient to obtain physically meaningful results.
-It is always the responsibility of the user to understand the principles behind the model, simulation and analysis methods he is using. will *not* do that for you!
+It is always the responsibility of the user to understand the principles behind the model, simulation and analysis methods he is using. |es| will *not* do that for you!

-It is expected that the users of and readers of this user guide have a thorough understanding of simulation methods and algorithms they are planning to use.
-They should have passed a basic course on molecular simulations or read one of the renown textbooks, :raw-latex:`\cite{frenkel02b}`.
-It is not necessary to understand everything that is contained in , but it is inevitable to understand all methods that you want to use.
+It is expected that the users of |es| and readers of this user guide have a thorough understanding of simulation methods and algorithms they are planning to use.
+They should have passed a basic course on molecular simulations or read one of the renown textbooks, :cite:`frenkel02b`.
+It is not necessary to understand everything that is contained in |es|, but it is inevitable to understand all methods that you want to use.
 Using the program as a black box without proper understanding of the background will most probably result in wasted user and computer time with no useful output.